rkeppner/keppner-recipes/_posts/2025-12-28-eggs-benedict-casserole.md

 1. Preheat oven to 375°F.
 1. Bake casserole, covered, for 30 minutes.
 Meanwhile, prepare hollandaise sauce according to package directions, adding an additional tablespoon of butter.
 Finish sauce with a pinch of cayenne pepper.
 1. Remove foil from casserole, and bake an additional 15 minutes, until top is lightly browned and egg mixture is set.
 Let stand 5 minutes.
+1. Prepare hollandaise by separating egg yolks into a tall mug, just big enough for an immersion blender.
+Add water, lemon juice, salt, pepper, and cayenne pepper, and mix with blender.
+Melt butter in microwave until hot and bubbling.
+With blender running, slowly pour hot butter into mug with egg yolk mixture; continue blending until thickened.
 1. Serve with hollandaise sauce and reserved scallions.